travis-ci/docs-travis-ci-com/user/caching.md

 ## Caching directories (Bundler, dependencies)

-Travis CI can persist directories between builds.
+With caches, Travis CI can persist directories between builds.
 This is especially useful for dependencies that need to be downloaded and/or compiled from source.

+### Build phases

 Travis CI attempts to upload cache after the script, but before either `after_success` or `after_failure` is run.
 Note that the failure to upload the cache does not mark the job a failure.

+#### `before_cache` phase

+When using caches, it may be useful to run command just prior to uploading the new cache archive.
+For example, the dependency management utility may write log files into the directory you are watching, and you would do well to ignore these.

+For this purpose, you can use `before_cache` phase.

+{% highlight yaml %}
+cache:
+  directories:
+    - $HOME/.cache/pip
+⋮
+before_cache:
+  - rm -f $HOME/.cache/pip/log/debug.log
+{% endhighlight %}

 ### Bundler